fluxcd/website/content/en/docs/migration/image-automation-migration.md

 # ...
 ```

-Then you can reconcile and check that the image policy works:
+Reconcile and check that the image policy works:

 ```bash
 $ flux reconcile kustomization --with-source flux-system